inhandnet/MobiusPi-Docs-EN/QuickStart.md

   - `setup.py`: information such as App version and SDK version.
 It is recommended to customize the information based on the standard template.
    &nbsp;

 - Step 2: Run VS Code to open the custom project template folder, choose File > Open Folder, and select the custom project template folder.
-For more information, see "3.3.1 Use the Standard Project Templates of InHand" in the section 1.
  &nbsp;

 - Step 3: Enter `>Project:Save Project as Template` on the command interface to save the current project file as a template.
-For more information, see "3.3.1 Use the Standard Project Templates of InHand" in the section 1.

-## Section 2 Compiling the First MobiusPi App: Hello World
+## Compiling the First MobiusPi App: Hello World
 In this course, an App named HelloWorld is used as an example to describe how to develop Python Apps with VS code on IG500.
 This App can print a "hello world!" log on IG500 every 10s, import configuration files to modify log content.
-### 1. Use Template to Create Project
+### Use Template to Create Project
 - Step 1: Use VS Code to open the Python App project folder, as shown below:
 ![](images/2020-01-02-10-36-39.png)
  &nbsp;